Transfer Students and Core Curriculum

 Worksheet for Transfers lets you identify courses that are candidates for the petition process.

-Another option is to work with your Advisor to complete a "Transfer Credit Evaluation Adjustment" form.
-This is most appropriate when a course comes in as an XXX course, but you and your advisor feel it should have come in as a CCU course.
+Another option is to work with your advisor to complete a "Transfer Credit Evaluation Adjustment" form.
+This is most appropriate when a course comes in as an elective course, but you and your advisor feel it should have come in as a CCU course.

 Transfer Students with an Earned A.A., A.S., B.A., or B.S Degree, or International B.S. or B.A., or International Master's Degree (with 150 hours)

-A student will be exempt from having to meet core curriculum requirements if the student is accepted to the University with an earned Associate of Arts, Associate of Science, Baccalaureate of Arts, or Baccalaureate of Science degree from a regionally accredited college or university in the U.S., with a baccalaureate degree from an accredited international institution of higher education, or with a master's degree (that requires at least 150 equivalent U.S. credit hours to complete) form an accredited international institution of higher education.
-Undergraduate Catalog.
+A student will be exempt from having to meet core curriculum requirements if the student is accepted to the University with an earned Associate of Arts, Associate of Science, Baccalaureate of Arts, or Baccalaureate of Science degree from a regionally accredited college or university in the U.S., with a baccalaureate degree from an accredited international institution of higher education, or with a master's degree (that requires at least 150 equivalent U.S. credit hours to complete) from an accredited international institution of higher education.
+View University Catalogs »

 Director of the Core Curriculum